hcorona-zz/diversity-inclusion/gender-in-surveys.md

 - When collecting data, you need to proactively communicate the purpose for the self-identification questions.
 - When collecting data, you need to emphasize the confidentiality of survey answers in order to address privacy concerns.
-- One overall recommendation is to restate the company’s commitment to non-discrimination on the basis of sexual orientation, gender identity or expression immediately prior to asking for self-identification and to clearly state the purpose of the question.
+- One overall recommendation is to restate the conference’s commitment to non-discrimination on the basis of sexual orientation, gender identity or expression immediately prior to asking for self-identification and to clearly state the purpose of the question.
 - As with all sensitive and confidential data, when asking about gender identity and sexual orientation should take care to protect how the data are used, stored and reported as well as consider any legal restrictions on data collection and storage here in the United States as well as globally.

 ### Gender Identity, Gender Expression and Sex